shvmm/bestkbd/README.md

 # bestkbd
-The best 75% keyboard period!
+The best 75% virtual keyboard, period!

 This is a keyboard layout that combines both the NUMPAD and the benefits of a compact layout in one keyboard.